Here are answers to some commonly asked questions about coming to Remedy for the first time:

 - The address where you will be staying during your extended visit to Maine.

 - Unfortunately, we cannot accept credit cards (except for accessories).
 There is an ATM inside Remedy.
-A minimum $15 purchase is requested on your first visit.

 “The first thing I was struck by was how professional everyone is here.”